Youth Criminal Legal Reform

 hOUSING STABILITY FOR YOUTH (H-SYNC)

 H-SYNC is a prevention tool for youth homelessness developed by the CoLab team in collaboration with workgroups in Snohomish and Kitsap Counties.
 The model uses routine practices already embedded in court systems to automatically identify and refer youth and families to needed prevention/intervention services.
-Learn more, here.
+Learn more here.

 Past Work